Kamal-Sadek/Liberal-Crime-Squad/trunk/LINUX_README.txt

 compilers used on MS Windows.
 On other platforms such as Linux and Mac OS X you will probably need the SDL2 and SDL2_mixer libraries to link against as dependencies, in order for it to compile correctly with audio support.
-Currently this is used for MIDI background music.
+Currently this is used for MIDI or Ogg Vorbis background music.

 So you have a couple alternatives: